 Elizabeth negotiates and prepares all necessary contracts for construction projects.
 She handles contracts related to developments in both public and private settings, such as colleges, universities, schools, hospitals and commercial buildings.

-Ms. Wright represents construction clients when any dispute arises, such as disagreements over construction delays, performance, designs, or the final product.
-Ms. Wright has represented a variety of parties in the construction industry, enabling her to see a dispute from all sides and anticipate the other side’s arguments.
+Elizabeth represents construction clients when any dispute arises, such as disagreements over construction delays, performance, designs, or the final product.
+She has represented a variety of parties in the construction industry, enabling her to see a dispute from all sides and anticipate the other side’s arguments.

-Ms. Wright has extensive experience with alternative dispute resolution, including mediation and arbitration, to help clients resolve their disputes quickly, often before litigation is needed.
-Ms. Wright has been a certified mediator since 2005.
-Prior to joining Robinson+Cole, Ms. Wright mediated landlord and tenant disputes, small claims, summary process, and juvenile probate matters.
-When a dispute does result in litigation, Ms. Wright is experienced at litigating complex claims in state and federal courts.
+Elizabeth has extensive experience with alternative dispute resolution, including mediation and arbitration, to help clients resolve their disputes quickly, often before litigation is needed.
+She has been a certified mediator since 2005.
+Prior to joining Robinson+Cole, Elizabeth mediated landlord and tenant disputes, small claims, summary process, and juvenile probate matters.
+When a dispute does result in litigation, she is experienced at litigating complex claims in state and federal courts.

-Ms. Wright is on the Board of Directors and is the co-chair of the program’s committee for Professional Women in Construction – CT Chapter.
+Elizabeth is on the Board of Directors for the Professional Women in Construction – CT Chapter and serves as co-chair of the programs committee.
 She is also on the membership committee of CREW Boston, an organization which promotes the advancement of women in the commercial real estate industry.

 She is a regular contributor to the firm’s blog, Construction Law Zone.